“Alright, I’m going to take a washroom break at the 10k mark, grab some water, and slowly get back into the race.”

 At 20k, I saw thousands of people and I just couldn’t stop.
 I started to pass people and slap hands with everyone.

-At 21k, I smiled like a kid on Christmas Day because it hit me that I had managed to accomplish this goal.
+At 21k, I smiled like a kid on Christmas Day because it hit me that I had accomplished this goal.

 2. Please don’t waste time.